kath-hill/PDL/README.md

 # PDL
-A game about a detective, an AI, and what it means to be human.
+a game about a detective, an AI, and what it means to be human.